MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 2. Open a terminal window on your Windows PC by typing CMD into the windows searchbar and clicking on command prompt.

 3. MODIFY the following command to suit your circumstances before entering it into your terminal window:

-- `scp -r mainuser@xxx.xxx.xxx.xxx:/home/mainuser/.avalanchego/staking C:/Users/"WindowsUsername"/avalanche_backup_todays_date`
+Run: `scp -r mainuser@xxx.xxx.xxx.xxx:/home/mainuser/.avalanchego/staking C:/Users/"WindowsUsername"/avalanche_backup_todays_date`

 Make sure to replace `mainuser` with whatever you called your login (if you followed my guide then you chose mainuser anyway so no need to change it), also make sure to replace `xxx.xxx.xxx.xxx` with your servers IP, also make sure to replace `avalanche_backup_todays_date` with the actual date e.g `avalanche_backup_21_03_2023`...